 Wasting can come in a few different forms.

-First, it can come in the form of throwing good food into the garbage can.
+First, it can come in the form of throwing away food into the garbage can.
 Someone didn’t finish the food on their plate.
 Someone didn’t like the food.
 The food accidentally went bad in the refrigerator.
-You may throw those foods in garbage (unless you compost :-).
+You may throw away those foods in garbage (unless you compost :-).

 Next, wasting food can come in the form of eating food when you don’t need it.
 There are cases, when we eat food that we don’t need in order to survive.
 Food fuels us and satisfies our hunger.
 For some people, eating past fullness is how they live day to day.
 There isn’t enough food in the house all month long or all year long.
 Whenever there is food, all of it needs to be eaten.
 There is scarcity and hunger, so when there is food, it will all be eating.
 That’s not wasting.